 It is possible for a person to file a lawsuit against their employer when they retaliate against their employees.
 There are a number of common illegal employer practices that labor laws protect against; so that employees do not suffer from illegal practices or threats of being fired.
 People usually know when something just does not feel right at work, and many employees wonder if reporting illegal employer practices can get them fired.

-You can sue the employers if this happen to you:
+You can sue the employers if this happened to you:

 - Your employer told you that your job would be eliminated if you complained